1Password/scim-examples/beta/docker/README.md

         docker stack deploy --compose-file - op-scim-bridge
 ```

-Replace `scim.example.com` with the DNS name that points to your Linux server, then run the command to deploy SCIM bridge with access to the required configuration and credentials.
+Replace `scim.example.com` with the fully qualified domain name that points to your Linux server, then run the command to deploy SCIM bridge with access to the required configuration and credentials.

 ## Test your SCIM bridge